LucasJMO/E6Plus/classes/ThiefAcrobat.md

 **Two Weapon Fighting**: At 5th level a Thief Acrobat gains the feat two weapon fighting.
 If the Thief Acrobat already has this feat, they can instead select a different feat for which they meet the prerequisites.

-**Grapple Line**: A Thief Acrobat may fire a missile weapon designed as a grappling weapon at an unoccupied square and, if it does at least 1 point of damage to an object filling that square (wall, ceiling, statue, etc) or a securely affixed object (ceiling post, small statue, etc) the Thief Acrobat may run a rope from his current position to that location as a full round action.
-He may then use this rope to make a Balance or Climb check as normal.

-**Skill Mastery**: A Thief Acrobat is able to take 10 on any Appraise, Balance, Disable Device, Jump, Hide, Move Silently, and Tumble checks.
+**Skill Mastery**: A Thief Acrobat is able to take 10 on any Acrobatics, Appraise, Athletics, Disable Device, and Stealth checks.

 **Mercurial Charge**: As a full round action, a Thief Acrobat may move up to twice her movement speed and then make a full-round attack.
 The Thief Acrobat may not move back on herself while using this form of movement, if she moves at least 10 feet before making her attack she adds +2 to her roll and -2 to her AC for the next turn.
-Tumble checks taken during this action suffer a penalty of -10.
+Acrobatics checks taken during this action suffer a penalty of -10.

 A Thief Acrobat may even move along vertical surfaces using this ability, however each 5 feet moved across a vertical surface is equivalent to 10 feet moved across a horizontal surface.

-Additionally, a Thief Acrobat who uses mercurial charge may flank with herself using spaces she threatens because of her athletic cascade ability.

 **Death From Above**: Any attacks a Thief Acrobat makes after falling from a height of 15 or more feet deny the attack's target their dexterity bonus.